Alyogyne

 Alyogyne is a genus of flowering plants in the family Malvaceae which are endemic to Australia.

+Taxonomy

 Its species were formerly in the genus Hibiscus but were split off starting in 1863 with H. hakaeifolius.
 In 1915 Lewton transferred H. cuneiformis and in Fryxell (1968) H. pinonianus and H. huegelii followed.
 A recent revision has created many new species.

+Etymology

 The name Alyogyne comes from the Greek words "alytos" (undivided) and "gyne" (female).
 "Gyne" referers to the styles which are female parts of a flower.
 In Hibiscus, the style is branched below the stigmas but in Alyogyne it is undivided.